 Despite the fact that it doesn’t expect high volume sales, Volkswagen will not offer any sales incentives for the e-Golf a.k.a. the electric version of the Golf.
 As a result, there will be no batter-hire scheme like that offered by Renault for its electric models, or any system of credits that gives owners access to combustion-engined cars for longer trips, available for the BMW i range.

-The engine enables to accelerate from 0 to 100 km/h (62 mph) in 10.4 seconds, while top speed is 140 km/h or 87 miles.
+The electric motor enables the VW e-Golf to accelerate from 0 to 100 km/h (62 mph) in 10.4 seconds, as well as achieve a top speed of 140 km/h or 87 miles.
 In addition, the e-Golf carries a 24.2 kWh lithium-ion battery that offers a range of up to 90 miles (145 km).

-What’s more interesting is that the battery can be charged to 80 percent of capacity in 30 minutes from a fast charger, or to a full capacity in 8 hours.
+What’s more interesting is that the battery can be charged to 80 percent of capacity in 30 minutes from a fast charger, or to a full capacity in eight hours.
 Using a standard domestic plug, a full charge takes 13 hours.

-Regarding the optional equipment, the e-Golf is based on the combustion-engined Golf SE trim level, but comes with additional equipment such as two-zone climate control, sat-nav with additional range information and the option to charge the car remotely using a smartphone.
+The German auto manufacturer offers an eight-year warranty for the batteries or 99,000 miles.
+Regarding the optional equipment, the VW e-Golf is based on the combustion-engined Golf SE trim level, but comes with additional equipment such as two-zone climate control, sat-nav with additional range information and the option to charge the car remotely using a smartphone.